 Introduction:

 Hydrofluoric Acid has several chemical, physical, and toxicological properties, which make handling this material especially hazardous.
 Anhydrous Hydrofluoric Acid is a clear, colorless, fuming, corrosive liquid.
 Hydrofluoric Acid is also available in the gaseous state.
-All forms including the solution, or the vapor can cause severe burns to tissue and cause serious toxic systemic effects.
+All forms, including the solution, or the vapor, can cause severe burns to tissue and cause serious toxic systemic effects.

 Note: If you are exposed to hydrofluoric acid seek medical attention immediately, even if you do not feel pain.